tyrone-sudeium/JSONCore/README.md

 `NSDictionary` using a C array of values and keys.
 Unless I write my own data structure to represent JSON objects, which means giving up the advantages of simply returning a Swift `Dictionary` to the caller, I'm probably not going to get a huge amount more performance.
-If `libswiftCore` goes open source it should give further insight into the performance characteristics of `Dictionary`, too.

 Be aware that if the string you pass in to `JSONParser.parseData` was bridged using an `NSString` constructor, there'll be serious performance ramifications.